 Western Technical College is state technical college and part of the Wisconsin Technical College System (WTCS).
 The system was created over 100 years ago to meet the training and education needs of specific regions throughout the state.
 Western's main campus is in La Crosse, but classes are offered throughout the region, including Black River Falls, Independence, Mauston, Sparta, Tomah, and Viroqua.
 Western offers more than 60 programs of study, including associate's degrees, technical diplomas, and certificates, as well as employment skills training.
 The mission of the college is to provide relevant, high-quality education, in a collaborative and sustainable environment that changes the lives of students and grows the communities that they serve.
 Traditional students and returning adults choose Western for the available programming and for the lower tuition costs.
 The goal is to keep tuition affordable while maintaining quality education and relevant technology.
-One way in which Western keeps education more affordable for students is its ability to transfer credits through articulation agreements, which allow students to complete an academic program or general education course at Western and transfer those credits to another institution to complete their studies there.
+One way in which Western is more affordable than other institutions in the community is the ability to transfer credits through articulation agreements, which allow students to complete an academic program or general education course at Western and transfer those credits to another institution to complete their studies there.
 Whatever the ultimate path of education or the investment, Western positively impacts the lives of its students.
-According to a sixmonth graduate follow-up survey:
+According to a six-month graduate follow-up survey: